deepsidhu1313/SIPS-Node/readme.md

 # SIPS-Node

-A node which excutes the task allocated to it.
+A node which executes the task allocated to it.